 Advocacy to Increase Funding for the National Institutes of Health (NIH)

-• Testimony: The Endocrine Society provides annual testimony to the Appropriations Committee recommending funding levels for NIH.
-In 2023, we highlighted the dangers posed by proposed broad cuts to public health programs, including biomedical research.
+• Testimony: The Endocrine Society provides annual testimony to the Appropriations Committee recommending funding levels for NIHIn testimony submitted to the House and Senate Appropriations Committees in May of 2024, we highlighted the dangers posed by proposed broad cuts to public health programs for Fiscal Year 2025, including biomedical research, and advocated for protected funding for the NIH, CDC, and Title X Programs.

 Read more about the Society's advocacy related to research funding.